vp89/vp89.github.io/books.md

 From most to least recently read, highly recommended books have a (+1) at the start.

+**The Lean Startup**

+Pretty good.
+I liked chapter 11 the adaptive organization, "innovation sandbox" stuff, would be interesting to work at a corporate that actually walks the walk on that kind of stuff.
+Also liked the "proportial response" to each of the Five Whys question, I always thought the Five Whys was kind of goofy but I think the author here has changed my mind.

 **(+1) Crossing the Chasm**

 Superior tech -> Strategic advantage -> "Whole product" -> Brand/reputation